top of page

 The major cause of climate change is adding more carbon to the atmospheric carbon pool through the use of fossil fuels.
 The carbon within fossil fuels was sequestered in the earth's crust before being emitted into the atmosphere.

-If you're interested in supporting our cause, please send us a message.
-We are always happy to partner with individuals, organizations, and businesses that share our passion for oyster reef restoration.
+We are always happy to partner with individuals, organizations, and businesses that share our passion for ecosystem development.

 bottom of page